China Expat Tax Filing and Declarations for 2011 Income

-Update (January 15, 2013): For information regarding expatriate income tax filing for the 2012 tax year, please click here.
+Update: For information regarding expatriate income tax filing for the 2013 tax year, please click here.

 Jan.
 16 – Individuals residing in China are subject to individual income tax (IIT) and expatriates who are employed by a foreign-invested enterprise in China are liable for IIT from the first day they arrive in China.